 Plenty of successful fading strategies exist, but it can be dangerous to blindly go after recent betting trends.
 Sports betting is designed for bettors to fail and for the books to succeed.
 When a particular fading trend starts to become too popular, oddsmakers will do everything they can to shut it down quickly by adjusting their lines and negating any advantage bettors may have had.

 Fading comes down to certain game-by-game situations, and it is certainly not a one-size-fits-all model of wagering.
-There may be a certain example that fits into one of the fading scenarios that we touted above, but there could be other factors in that particular game that would make fading a bet a bad idea.
+There may be a certain example that fits into one of the fading scenarios that we touted above, but there could be other factors in that particular game that would make fading a bet unwise.

 Sports Betting Basics